Luigi Rocchi: Beatification process

-The beatification process for Rocchi launched on 9 April 1992 after the Congregation for the Causes of Saints issued the official "nihil obstat" (no objections to the cause) edict and titled Rocchi as a Servant of God.
-This edict therefore enabled for Rocchi's diocese to commence a diocesan investigation looking into his reputation for holiness and gathering documentation (such as his letters) and witness testimonies (from relatives or friends and so on).
-The diocesan process was opened in the Macerata-Tolentino-Recanati-Cingoli-Treia diocese on 17 October 1992 and was later closed on 22 April 1995 both under Bishop Francesco Tarcisio Carboni.
-The process moved to Rome where the C.C.S. was given control of the cause.
+The beatification process for Rocchi launched on 9 April 1992 after the Congregation for the Causes of Saints issued the nihil obstat ("no objections") edict and titled Rocchi as a Servant of God.
+This edict therefore enabled for Rocchi's diocese to commence a diocesan investigation looking into his reputation for holiness and gathering documentation, such as Rocchi's letters, and testimonies of witnesses.
+On 17 October 1992, the diocesan process was opened in the Diocese of Macerata-Tolentino-Recanati-Cingoli-Treia and was closed on 22 April 1995.
+The process moved to Rome where the Congregation as given control of the cause.
 It issued a decree on 13 September 2009 validating the diocesan process as having conformed to the department's rules for conducting diocesan investigations for causes.
-The C.C.S. were later given the official Positio dossier (compiled to detail his life and attesting to his holiness) around Easter in 2003 for additional assessment though a decade passed in which there was little movement on the cause.
+The Congregation were later given the positio around Easter in 2003.

-Nine theologians met and approved the cause on 16 June 2013 after reviewing the dossier as did the C.C.S. cardinal and bishop members on 18 February 2014.
-Rocchi became titled as Venerable on 3 April 2014 after Pope Francis signed a decree that acknowledged that Rocchi had practiced heroic virtue throughout his life to a sufficient degree.

-The current postulator for this cause is the priest Rino Ramaccioni.
+Nine theologians met and approved the cause on 16 June 2013 after reviewing the dossier as did the Congragation.
+Rocchi became titled as venerable on 3 April 2014 after Pope Francis signed a decree that acknowledged that Rocchi had practiced heroic virtue throughout his life to a sufficient degree.
+The postulator for this cause is the priest Rino Ramaccioni.